nojhan/clutchlog/README.md

 either define the `WITH_CLUTCHLOG` preprocessor variable.

-If you're using CMake (or another modern build system), it will unset `NDEBUG` ---and thus enable clutchlog--- only for the "Debug" build type, which is usually what you want if you use clutchlog, anyway.
+If you're using CMake (or another modern build system), it will unset `NDEBUG` —and thus enable clutchlog— only for the "Debug" build type, which is usually what you want if you use clutchlog, anyway.